kumahq/kuma/docs/cmd/kuma-prometheus-sd/kuma-prometheus-sd_version.md

 ### SEE ALSO

-* [kuma-prometheus-sd](kuma-prometheus-sd.md)	 - Prometheus service discovery adapter for native integration with Kuma
+* [kuma-prometheus-sd](kuma-prometheus-sd.md)	 - [DEPRECATED] Prometheus service discovery adapter for native integration with Kuma